webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 [[svg/attribute/xChannelSelector|'''xChannelSelector''']] and
 [[svg/attribute/yChannelSelector|'''yChannelSelector''']] specify, for
-each axis, which color component's value ('''R''', '''G''', '''B''',
-'''A''') to use to push the pixels.
+each axis, which color component's value ('''R''', '''G''', '''B''', or '''A''') to use to push the pixels.
 The [[svg/attribute/scale|'''scale''']] sets the overall range of movement.

 [[Image:svgf_warpDisplace.png|250px]]